Performing Oracle Backups

 An incremental backup contains the changed data from the last successful backup.
 Incremental backups use fewer resources than full backups.
 If you do not have any successful backups and you perform an incremental backup, the incremental backup is considered a full backup and all data is backed up.

-- From the navigation pane, go to Solutions > Databases > DB Instances.
+- From the navigation pane, go to Protect > Databases > DB Instances.

 The Instances page appears.